FeruzaShokirjonovna/muller-dentistry/README.md

 - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - <https://github.com/FeruzaShokirjonovna/muller-dentistry>

+### Cloning

+Cloning the repository will allow to download a local version of the repository to be worked on.

+- Find the relevant GitHub repository
+- Press the arrow on the Code button
+- Copy the link that is shown in the drop-down
+- Now open whatever editor for use & select the directory location where needed the clone created
+- In the terminal type 'git clone' & then paste the link copied in GitHub
+- Press enter and the local clone will be created.

 ## Technology